An explosion at a candy factory in Pennsylvania leaves at least 2 dead, 5 missing

 "There is not too much to salvage from it," Kaag said.

-R.M.
-Palmer Company is a candy company that launched in 1948 and has been at its current location since 1959, according to the company's website.
-The company manufactures seasonal chocolate novelties, like chocolate bunnies for Easter.
-CNN has reached out to the company for comment.
+"This morning at approximately 1 a.m., I issued a declaration of emergency to gather resources for the tragedy that happened with our home," Kaag said.
+"This declaration is strictly to access more resources for emergency services and first responders on scene.
+Search and rescue efforts continue to push forward."

+"We are doing our best to control the flow of information and disseminate it as quickly as possible," she added.

-West Reading Mayor Samantha Kaag said that the explosion "has shaken our community" in a Facebook post on Saturday.
+The mayor said in a Facebook post on Saturday that the explosion "has shaken our community."

 "Our deepest sympathies are with the families and friends of those who have been affected," she said.